tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 We do not use IAVL RangeProofs, since these include redundant data such as proofs for intermediate and leaf nodes that can be derived from the above data.

-Chunks should be built greedily by collecting key/value pairs constituting a complete subtree up to some size limit (e.g. 16 MB), then serialized and stored in the file system as `snapshots/<height>/<format>/<chunk>/data` and served via `RequestGetSnapshotChunk`.
+Chunks should be built greedily by collecting key/value pairs constituting a complete subtree up to some size limit (e.g. 16 MB), then serialized.
+Chunk data is stored in the file system as `snapshots/<height>/<format>/<chunk>/data`, along with a SHA-1 checksum in `snapshots/<height>/<format>/<chunk>/checksum`, and served via `RequestGetSnapshotChunk`.

 ### Snapshot Scheduling